SSWConsulting/SSW.Rules.Content/rules/data-entry-forms-for-web/rule.md

 ---

 Regular users or data entry personnel should be able to use your data entry form with ease.
-The form should follow a logical sequence of steps that matchjes the expectations they have based on their past experiences.
+The form should follow a logical sequence of steps that matches the expectations they have based on their past experiences.
 This user experience will help to maximise their efficiency and satisfaction.

 <!--endintro-->